devisle/advanced-react-cli/README.md

 4. I would like to make a pull request.
 How can I do it?

 - We are very open to your pull request for the CLI!
-- Before making a pull request, be sure to read the [contribution guidelines](https://github.com/devisle/advanced-react-cli/blob/master/CONTRIBUTING.md) that also have the pull request tutorial.
+- Before making a pull request, be sure to read the [contribution guidelines](https://github.com/devisle/advanced-react-cli/blob/master/CONTRIBUTING.md) that also have the pull request guide.

 ## Dev Isle Community